 I respect the need for each individual to stay in contact with family and friends.
 The use of cellular phones, however, is disrupting to the learning environment.
 Thus, I request that the ringers of all cellular phones be muted during class.
 If an emergency arises, and you need to make a call on your phone, I request that you quietly leave the room and conduct your conversation out in the hallway.
-In addition, laptop computers have become increasing disrupting in the classroom.
-During lecture and discussion periods, I will request, indeed require, that you put your laptops away so that you can participate in the discussion.
-This will also prevent computer use from distracting others.
+Laptops are ONLY used for taking notes, researching and reading literature related to the course, and conducting experiments will be allowed.